guillermooo/sublime-undocs/source/customization/key_bindings.rst

 something else might occur instead if :kbd:`ESC` happens to be bound to a different context too---and that's likely to be the case for :kbd:`ESC`.)

-Keys combinaisons
+Keys combinations
 *****************

-You can create a key binding which will be triggered only if a combinaison of multiple keys is stroked in sequence.
+You can create a key binding which will be triggered only if a combination of multiple keys is stroked in sequence.
 To use it, you just have to add a second value in the ``keys`` array::

 	{ "keys": ["ctrl+k", "ctrl+v"], "command": "paste_from_history" }

 Here, to trigger the command ``paste_from_history``, you have to press :kbd:`Ctrl` + :kbd:`k` first, release the key :kbd:`k`, then press the key